tchajed/coq-tla/README.md

 [![CI](https://github.com/tchajed/coq-tla/actions/workflows/build.yml/badge.svg)](https://github.com/tchajed/coq-tla/actions/workflows/build.yml)

 Embedding TLA in Coq.
-The goal is to better understand how TLA can be used for liveness reasoning especially, by playing around with the proof system and trying out small examples with full proofs.
+The goal is to better understand how TLA can be used for liveness reasoning, by playing around with the proof system and trying out small examples.
 Automation is just adequate here to get work done, but not suitable for large systems or complex temporal reasoning with many hypotheses.